crosswalk-project/crosswalk-website/documentation/Getting_Started/15-Tizen_target_setup.md

 # now we're on the VM (note that your prompt may
 # be slightly different from "sh-4.1#")

-# download and install the Crosswalk Tizen and Tizen emulator rpms
+# install the Crosswalk Tizen rpm
-sh-4.1# curl https://download.01.org/crosswalk/releases/crosswalk/tizen-mobile/stable/${XWALK-STABLE-TIZEN-X86}/crosswalk-${XWALK-STABLE-TIZEN-X86}-0.i586.rpm -o tz-xwalk.rpm
-sh-4.1# curl https://download.01.org/crosswalk/releases/crosswalk/tizen-mobile/stable/${XWALK-STABLE-TIZEN-X86}/crosswalk-emulator-support-${XWALK-STABLE-TIZEN-X86}-0.i586.rpm -o tz-xwalk-emulator.rpm
-sh-4.1# rpm -ih tz*.rpm
+sh-4.1# rpm -ih /home/developer/crosswalk*.rpm
 </pre>
 </li>